How Long Will Love Withdrawal Last?

 How to overcome the symptoms of love addiction withdrawal?

-You may be experiencing the unexpected withdrawal symptoms from a relationship that has ended or one that is on the verge of ending.
+You may be experiencing unexpected withdrawal symptoms from a relationship that has ended or one that is on the verge of ending.

 You might feel "crazy", insane like you're dying.